filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 You may also build your own completely [custom layout components](../../forms/layout#building-custom-layout-components).

-### Hiding components based on the page
+### Hiding components contextually

-The `hiddenOn()` method of form components allows you to dynamically hide fields based on the current page.
+The `hiddenOn()` method of form components allows you to dynamically hide fields based on the current page or action.

-In this example, we hide the `password` field on the `EditUser` resource page:
+In this example, we hide the `password` field on the `edit` page:

 ```php
 use Livewire\Component;